 Becoming a HIPAA compliant app means storing the PHI in a HIPAA approved server.
 The standard safeguards like app logins and auto-logouts can be built using hosting servers as a part of core infrastructure of the app.

 But others which require more technical and physical safeguard can be outsourced to HIPAA compliant cloud storage.
 Amazon AWS and Microsoft Azure are two popular platforms for this service.

 However, you need not build all app features with the HIPAA compliance hosting servers.
 In case of My Breast Cancer Journey app, we built only the in-app messaging feature, the feature to share documents, and the feature to share images using HIPAA compliant servers, since all these features carry PHI.

-Make sure you discuss compliances while you’re discussing the overall project concept with healthcare app developers like Arkenea.
+Make sure you discuss compliances while you’re discussing the overall project concept with a digital health consulting firm like Arkenea.

 Disclaimer: To fully understand HIPAA compliance for your app, consult a healthcare attorney.